kubernetes-sigs/gateway-api-inference-extension/site-src/concepts/conformance.md

 * InferencePool is supported as a backend type
-* Implementations forward requests to the configured extension for an InferencePool using the protocol specified by this project
+* Implementations forward requests to the configured extension for an InferencePool following the specification defined by this project
 * Implementations honor the routing guidance provided by the extension
 * Implementations behave appropriately when an extension is either not present or fails to respond